-(4) Each person who prepares a biosolid or industrial waste product is responsible for informing users of a biosolid or industrial waste product of the biosolid or industrial waste product quality and proper amounts for specific needs.

-(5) Annual reports must be submitted on forms and in a format prescribed by the commissioner by January 31 of each year. the material is generated, distributed, or marketed.
+(4) Each person who prepares a biosolid or industrial waste product is responsible for informing users of a biosolid or industrial waste product quality and proper amounts for specific needs.
+(5) Annual reports must be submitted on forms and in a format prescribed by the commissioner by January 31 of each subsequent year. the material is generated, distributed, or marketed.
 In addition to an updated copy of the information sheet to be distributed with the material, The report must include the following information: